garrandall/popular-music-data/tracks/these-boots-are-made-for-walkin--jessica-simpson.md

 These boots are made for walkin
 And that's just what they'll do
-One of these days these boots are gonna walk.... all... o...ver...you
+One of these days these boots are gonna walk... all... o...ver...you

 Come on boots
 Start walking